Does Medicaid Cover Therapy? Tips to Find a Covered Provider

 Conclusion

-You can also consider signing up for online counseling with BetterHelp (a sponsor).
-With the income-based discounts they offer, you may be able to get therapy from a BetterHelp therapist that fits your budget.
+You can also consider signing up for online therapy with BetterHelp (a sponsor).
+With the income-based discounts they offer, you may be able to get therapy from them that fits your budget.

-Whichever option seems right for you, please reach out—the care you need may be only a call or click away.
+Whichever option seems right, please reach out—the care you need may be only a call or click away.

 Related Posts